sjdodge123/spaceroyale.io/readme.txt

 - once install completes run server ->  screen -d -m -S webserver node runServer.js
 - open a web browser and navigate to localhost:3000 if all went correctly you should now see the website loaded

+2021 Update: Now with auto deployment to Heroku!

+For local install : install node 6.10.3 here https://nodejs.org/dist/v6.10.3/
+Once installed set the SRIO environment varibles on your machine run NPM Install, then NPM Start open a browser and check localhost:3000